Fully nonlinear elliptic equations with gradient terms on compact almost Hermitian manifolds: Introduction

-In Section \ref{applications}, we establish the second order estimate via the blowup argument and Liouville type theorem \cite[Theorem 20]{Szekelyhidi18} if equation \eqref{nonlinear equation} satisfy the structural condition (iii').
-Employing the estimates mentioned above, we prove Theorem \ref{n-1 MA equation}, \ref{complex MA equation} and \ref{complex Hessian equation}.
-In Section \ref{applications 1}, we first prove the $C^{1}$ estimates for \eqref{DHYM} by the maximum principle which implies the $C^{2}$ estimate and Corollary \ref{DHYM estimates}.
-Under the existence of supersolution, we prove the $\mathcal{C}$-subsolution and the supercritical condition are preserved when we use the continuity method, by using the arguments of \cite{CJY,Sun16}.
-Based on this, we give the proof of Theorem \ref{constant angle theorem} and Theorem \ref{complex Hessian quotient equation}. ~\\ {\bf Acknowledgments.} We are very grateful to Professor Xi Zhang for countless advice.
+{\bf Acknowledgments.} We are very grateful to Professor Xi Zhang for countless advice.
 We would like to thank Jianchun Chu for generous discussions.
 We are also grateful to Rirong Yuan for his helpful suggestions.